Birodh Khatiwada

-Birodh Khatiwada is a Nepalese politician belonging to CPN (Unified Socialist).
+Birodh Khatiwada is a Nepalese politician belonging to Nepal Communist Party.
 He was also a member of the House of Representatives from Makwanpur 2 constituency.

-Khatiwad is the Minister for Health and Population of Nepal.
+Khatiwada was the Minister for Health and Population of Nepal.

 Personal life

 He is the father of Miss Nepal 2018 Shrinkhala Khatiwada.
-His wife Munu Sigdel Khatiwada is also a member of CPN (Unified Socialist) and member of Provincial Assembly of Province No. 3.
+His wife Munu Sigdel Khatiwada was also a member of CPN (Unified Socialist) and member of Provincial Assembly of Province No. 3.